koide3/small_gicp/README.md

 - Single-threaded `small_gicp::voxelgrid_sampling` is about **1.3x faster** than `pcl::VoxelGrid`.
 - Multi-threaded `small_gicp::voxelgrid_sampling_tbb` (6 threads) is about **3.2x faster** than `pcl::VoxelGrid`.
 - `small_gicp::voxelgrid_sampling` gives accurate downsampling results (almost identical to those of `pcl::VoxelGrid`) while `pcl::ApproximateVoxelGrid` yields spurious points (up to 2x points).
-- `small_gicp::voxelgrid_sampling` can process a larger point cloud with a fine voxel resolution compared to `pcl::VoxelGrid` (for a point cloud of 1000m width, minimum voxel resolution can be 0.5 mm).
+- `small_gicp::voxelgrid_sampling` can process a larger point cloud with a fine voxel resolution compared to `pcl::VoxelGrid` (for a point cloud of 1000m width, the minimum voxel resolution can be **0.5 mm**).

 ![downsampling_comp](docs/assets/downsampling_comp.png)